kaischuygon/kaischuygon.github.io/README.md

 # kaischuygon.github.io
-My personal site that serves as my resume and portfolio
+My personal site that serves as my resume and portfolio.
+Completely static and build from scratch by me.